US will not give security guarantees to Ukraine, Trump says

 US-Ukraine critical minerals deal: What we know so far

-Zelenskyy had earlier said that a “preliminary” economic agreement between Ukraine and the United States was ready but noted that the deal did not yet include any US security guarantees that Kyiv views as vital to ending the war with Russia.
+Zelenskyy had earlier said that a “preliminary” economic agreement between Ukraine and the US was ready but noted that the deal did not yet include any US security guarantees that Kyiv views as vital to ending the war with Russia.

-A full agreement could hinge on the outcome of talks with Trump later this week in Washington, DC, Zelenskyy told a news conference in Kyiv.
+A full agreement could hinge on the outcome of talks with Trump later this week in Washington, Zelenskyy told a news conference in Kyiv.

 “This deal could be a great success or it could pass quietly.
 And the big success depends on our conversation with President Trump,” he said.